GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fenced-frame/index.md

 ## How do fenced frames work?

 Fenced frames use the `FencedFrameConfig` object for navigation.
-This object can be returned from a FLEDGE auction or Shared Storage’s URL selection operation.
+This object can be returned from a Protected Audience API auction or Shared Storage’s URL selection operation.
 Then, the config object is set as the `config` attribute on the fenced frame element.
 This differs from an iframe where a URL or opaque [URN](https://en.wikipedia.org/wiki/Uniform_Resource_Name) is assigned to the `src` attribute.
 The `FencedFrameConfig` object has a read-only `url` property; however, since the current use-cases require the actual URL of the internal resource to be hidden, this property returns the string `opaque` when read.

 A fenced frame can't use `postMessage` to communicate with its embedder.
 However, a fenced frame can use `postMessage` with iframes inside the fenced frame.